ppy/osu-wiki/wiki/Tournaments/3TWC/1/en.md

 7. Each team has to ban 1 map per match (apart from the Tiebreaker which cannot be banned).
 8. Teams have 2 minutes to ban a map; if they fail to ban in the allotted time, that ban is skipped.
 9. Teams have 2 minutes to select a map; if they fail to choose in the allotted time, the map choice will pass to the other team.
 This will have no effect on the order of picks afterwards.
-10. For FreeMod picks, at least 1 player from each team has to pick a mod, either Hidden or HardRock.
+10. For FreeMod picks, at least 1 player from each team has to pick a mod, either Hidden or Hard Rock.
 Overmodding is allowed.
 11. The minimum combination of mods should always be followed.
-12. Mods allowed in FreeMods are: Hidden and HardRock.
+12. Mods allowed in FreeMods are: Hidden and Hard Rock.
 13. Players are allowed, but not required, to use mods on Tiebreaker map.
 14. The team that sums up the bigger score among the 4 players (two in each team) when the map comes to an end will be the winner of the map.
 15. Once the map choice is locked in, players will have 90-seconds to ready up.
 The referee will start the match when all players are ready.
 If the 90-second timer ends, the referee will force an `!mp start 10` command, and the match will start with whoever is in the lobby.